 This article is a summary of an earlier article on Hinduphobia and Hindudvesha in Q&A form for convenience.
-For a complete exposition please refer to the original article “Hindudvesha – What is it?”
+For a complete exposition, please refer to the original article “Hindudvesha – What is it?”

 What do Hinduphobia and Hindudvesha mean?

-Both terms are attempts to explain the wide gulf between the West’s image of Hindus and their religious beliefs, and the reality as perceived by Hindus themselves.
+Both terms are attempts to explain the wide gulf between the West’s image of Hindus and their religious beliefs and the reality as perceived by Hindus themselves.
 The image, held primarily by institutions such as universities, media, think tanks, and political bodies but also, as a result, by individuals, is provably and often egregiously wrong.

 What is the reason?
 The term Hinduphobia attributes it to a phobia, meaning an irrational fear at the personal level, which also imbues institutions.
-The term Hindudvesha, from the Sanskrit dvesha meaning aversion or hate, attributes the gulf to enduring institutional or systemic biases which are passionately held and often fiercely defended.
+The term Hindudvesha, from the Sanskrit dvesha meaning aversion or hate, attributes the gulf to enduring institutional or systemic biases that are passionately held and often fiercely defended.

 Aren’t the two terms synonymous?